tomalbrc/camera-obscura/Readme.md

 Take photos of your world / server!\
 When used on a server: no client side mods required!\
-Everything is rendered on the server.
+Everything is rendered on the server using simple raytracing.

 ![Comparison](https://github.com/tomalbrc/camera-obscura/raw/main/comparison.png "Camera Obscura Icon")